 What is is, though, is that it is stuck in a cloud.
 A thick one.
 The four of us make sure our maps and other navigational tools are ready, and set out into the whiteout.

-Exactly a year ago, I was seemingly spit out of the Coast Range backcountry, a stinky, sweaty, and utterly exhausted mess.
+Exactly a year ago, I was seemingly spit out of British Columbia’s Coast Range backcountry – a stinky, sweaty, and utterly exhausted mess.
 I had just completed the Spearhead Traverse with three good touring buddies and excellent partners for this trip – Kyle, Julien, and Luke.
 I’ve been wanting to write a trip report of sorts about this adventure ever since.
 Yet, it has taken me an incredibly long time to get around to it.
 I can’t quite put the finger on the exact reason for it.
-But every time I would write a paragraph or two about it, it didn’t seem quite right.
-Mentally and physically tough as it was for me, I may have just needed an entire year to disentangle the emotional from the objective and take a more level-headed look at the remaining memories I still hold very dear to my heart.
-Also, let’s face it, publishing this on the trip’s one-year anniversary gives me just the motivational push to sit my butt down in front of my laptop and actually write something, for once.
+But every time I would write a paragraph or two, it didn’t seem quite right.
+Mentally and physically tough as it was for me, I may have just needed an entire year to disentangle the emotional and subjective from the objective and take a more level-headed look at the remaining memories I still hold very dear to my heart.
+Also, let’s face it, publishing this on the trip’s one-year anniversary gives me just the motivational push to sit my butt down in front of my laptop and actually write something.
 This text is a mix between paragraphs written only a few weeks after the traverse, others written down more recently, and whatever I am spewing out right at this moment to try and string them all together in a more or less cohesive unit.

 What was my experience on the Spearhead Traverse, if not one of having the mountains, a sudden lack of trust in my own skiing skills, and the heavy load on my back beat me into a sort of quiet and humbling submission?